Robert Raikes

-Robert Raikes ("the Younger") (14 September 1736 – 5 April 1811) was an English philanthropist and Anglican layman.
-He was educated at The Crypt School Gloucester.
+Robert Raikes ("the Younger") (14 September 1735 – 5 April 1811) was an English philanthropist and Anglican layman.
+He was educated at The Crypt School in Gloucester.
 He was noted for his promotion of Sunday schools.

 Family

 Raikes was born at Ladybellegate House, Gloucester, in 1736, the eldest child of Mary Drew and Robert Raikes, a newspaper publisher.
 He was baptised on 24 September 1736 at St Mary de Crypt Church in Gloucester.
-On 23 December 1767 he married Anne Trigge, with whom he had three sons and seven daughters: their oldest son, the Rev. Robert Napier Raikes, was the father of General Robert Napier Raikes of the Indian Army, while another son, William Henley Raikes, was a colonel in the Coldstream Guards and fought for the British in the Napoleonic Wars.
+On 23 December 1767, he married Anne Trigge, with whom he had three sons and seven daughters: their oldest son, the Rev. Robert Napier Raikes, was the father of General Robert Napier Raikes of the Indian Army, while another son, William Henley Raikes, was a colonel in the Coldstream Guards and fought for the British in the Napoleonic Wars.
 Raikes's great-granddaughter Caroline Alice Roberts (1848–1920) was a fiction writer who married the composer Sir Edward Elgar.

 Sunday schools

 Robert was a pioneer of the Sunday school movement, although he did not start the first Sunday School.
-Some already existed such as that founded by Hannah Ball in High Wycombe, or the one founded in 1751 in St. Mary's Church, Nottingham which is the first documented known case.
+Some already existed, such as that founded by Hannah Ball in High Wycombe, or the one founded in 1751 in St. Mary's Church, Nottingham which is the first documented known case.

 He inherited a publishing business from his father, becoming proprietor of the Gloucester Journal in 1757.
 He then moved the business into Robert Raikes' House in 1758.
 The movement started with a school for boys in the slums.
 Raikes had become interested in prison reform, specifically with the conditions in Gloucester gaol and saw that vice would be better prevented than cured.
 He saw schooling as the best intervention.
 The best available time was Sunday as the boys were often working in the factories the other six days.
 The best available teachers were lay people.
 The textbook was the Bible, and the originally intended curriculum started with learning to read and then progressed to the catechism.

 Raikes used the paper to publicise the schools and bore most of the cost in the early years.
 The movement began in July 1780 in the home of a Mrs Meredith.
 Only boys attended, and she heard the lessons of the older boys who coached the younger.
 Later, girls also attended.
 Within two years, several schools opened in and around Gloucester.
 He published an account on 3 November 1783 of Sunday schools in his paper, and later word of the work spread through the Gentleman's Magazine, and in 1784, a letter to the Arminian Magazine.